MichaelRoth42/Juicy-Blog-Stuff/AccessabilityByDesign.md

 ## What do I need to do?
-Start little
-Raise awareness to begin with
-For example "Accessability Tracker" in Office products.
+The first step of using accessible design is to recognize that there is a need to.
+Period.
+Once there is realization, progress can occur, but it always starts with recognition first.

+The second step is to spread the idea.
+Not telling people to do it, or asking people to do it.
+Nor to claim that it is necessary.
+It's not about arguing, it's about spreading the idea that there is a need.
+The idea can grow if it meets the right mindset.
+Instead of telling people what to do and what not, it is important to appeal to their mindset.
+If we can set the core idea about include everybody and sharing is caring into the mindset of people, the following steps will be a lot easier.
+I will give you an example later on, check the iceberg model for further explanation.

+Do you want to do more than realizing that there is the need?
+I recommend two things:
+1. Take the [Accessibility fundamentals learning path](https://docs.microsoft.com/en-us/learn/paths/accessibility-fundamentals/) provided by [Microsoft Learn](https://docs.microsoft.com/en-us/learn/).
+2. Start using the Accessability tools like the [Accessability Checker](https://support.microsoft.com/en-us/topic/improve-accessibility-with-the-accessibility-checker-a16f6de0-2f39-4a2b-8bd8-5ad801426c7f) or [descriptive text for pictures](https://support.microsoft.com/en-us/topic/everything-you-need-to-know-to-write-effective-alt-text-df98f884-ca3d-456c-807b-1a1fa82f5dc2).

 It's super simple and an easy thing to do and maybe you can make someones life so much easier or give the possibility to work with your product after all.

+Once you started you can include the thought of accessibility in more areas of your worklife.
+Get inspiration from the article [10 Habits to create accessible content](https://blogs.microsoft.com/accessibility/10-habits-to-create-accessible-content/) or include the idea of accessible content in your company by discussing the [Accessability Evolution Model](https://blogs.microsoft.com/accessibility/accessibility-evolution-model/).

-Many people think the effort is very high, because many people think in patterns, like "we have to build ramps and wider doors and how can we include deaf people".
+Many people think the effort is very high, because we tend to think in patterns, like "we have to build ramps and wider doors and how can we include deaf people?!".
 But in reality the thing starts somewhere else:
 1. Realizing that you can do small and easy baby steps
-2. Because far more people are affected than you actually might think.
+2. Embracing the fact that far more people are affected than you actually might think.

 ## What are the benefits/What do I get out of it?